All cheap isn't created equal

 - Be careful when you dive the dumpsters.

 Seth Jayson is always looking for easier ways to find great stock values.
-At the time of publication, he had no positions in any stock mentioned here.
+At the time of publication, he owned shares of Microsoft, but he had no positions in any other stock mentioned here.
 View his stock holdings and Fool profile here.
-Coke is a Motley Fool Inside Value recommendation.
+Microsoft is a Motley Fool Inside Value recommendation.
 Fool rules are here.